Skip to main content

 How it works

 Copilot Studio stores conversation transcripts in the ConversationTranscript table in Dataverse.
-Openlayer provides a dedicated API endpoint that accepts these transcripts and automatically:
+Openlayer reads these transcripts and automatically:

 • Parses conversations into structured trace data